mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

 ## Packaging as an executable file

 It's time to use scala-cli to [package](https://scala-cli.virtuslab.org/docs/cookbooks/scala-package) our application.
 By default scala-cli packages in a [lightweight format](https://scala-cli.virtuslab.org/docs/cookbooks/scala-package) that contains only your bytecode.
-To run the application, the `java` command needs to be available, and access to the internet, **if dependencies need to be downloaded**.
+To run the application, the `java` command needs to be available, and access to the internet, if dependencies need to be downloaded.
 Adding `//> using packaging.output "sudokuSolver"` to `project.scala` will let us control the filename of the produced executable file.

 ```shell
 $ scala-cli package .